Change in provision of ecosystem services caused by the reporting entity

 Third-party data sources

 To the best of our knowledge there is not currently any definitive map of Australian ecosystems that is applicable at property-level scale, or that is classified according to the IUCN-GET typology.
-In future, this may be available from the Global Ecosystems Atlas (under development as of July 2024).
+It is expected that high resolution (250 x 250 m) ecosystem extent data, consistent with IUCN-GET, will be available as part of the Australian National Ecosystem Accounts from 2025.
+In future, global ecosystem extent data may also be available from the Global Ecosystems Atlas.

 Maps showing a high level classification of bioregions at sub-regional level (areas defined by a set of major environmental and physical environment influences on the occurrence of flora and fauna across Australia) are available at the Department of Climate Change, Energy, the Environment and Water – Interim Biogeographic Regionalisation for Australia (IBRA) Version 7 (Subregions).